What is contactless payment security?

 In our tests, the card had to be touched against the mobile card reading device, although other readers might be more powerful.

-Industry figures suggest contactless card fraud is low, amounting to 2.7p in every £100 spent using the technology, which represents just 1.1% of overall card fraud.
+Industry figures suggest contactless card fraud is low, amounting to 2.5p in every £100 spent using the technology in the first half of 2018, which represents just 3% of overall card fraud.

 However, it is possible that these figures do not reflect all losses - because fraud that is directly attributable to the contactless functionality of payment cards cannot always be recorded as such.